-Are you looking for awesome basement bar ideas?
 We tend to think of bars as places we go out to.
 But, what if you could simply go down to the basement and roll into the best home bar you could ever imagine?
-With my 26 basement bar ideas, you’ll be inspired to throw a party and learn to make cocktails.
+With my hand-picked ideas and photos below, you’ll be inspired to throw a party and learn to make cocktails.
 Whether you’re building a man cave or creating a space to watch the game with the guys, it’s all possible in a basement bar!

-Basements provide a unique opportunity to craft a compelling space in your home, visually appealing, useful in a practical sense, and immensely enjoyable (Read Also: Unfinished Basement Ideas).
+Basements provide a unique opportunity to craft a compelling space in your home, visually appealing, useful in a practical sense, and immensely enjoyable.
 One of the key elements of these spaces and arguably the most exciting part of all is the bar.

 Whether you’re in the market for something sleek, unique, and all-natural, a game room or a man cave, there’s a great basement bar idea for you and your home.
 With all this in mind, I’m going to walk you through the coolest basement bar ideas, styles, and designs.

 Wooden L-Shaped Basement Bar

 Here is what I love about this basement bar design: literally everything.
 The rough wooden slats complement the aluminum siding to make the whole thing feel like a warm local restaurant style.
 From the professional pool table to the wrought iron bar stools, this home bar is the complete package.